Mental HealthPsychology

 • Constant overwhelm

-A friend of mine, Sarah, used to be a star employee—creative, driven, a people magnet.
-After six months of overwork and no weekends off, she lost interest in everything.
+Additionally, A friend of mine, Sarah, used to be a star employee—creative, driven, a people magnet.
+However, After six months of overwork and no weekends off, she lost interest in everything.
 Eventually, her doctor diagnosed her with depressive burnout.
 She’s in therapy now and doing better, but she wishes she’d recognized the signs earlier.

 Workplace Burnout Affects Everyone

 Whether you’re a CEO, an intern, or a stay-at-home parent, burnout doesn’t discriminate.
-But those most at risk include:

-• Anyone working in toxic, high-pressure environments
+Moreover, anyone working in toxic, high-pressure environments faces an even higher risk.

 A teacher friend of mine, Jamal, once said: “I went into education to inspire students.
 Now, I’m just trying not to yell at the copy machine.”

-Why It Matters: Burnout Hurts Everyone
+Why the Psychological Impact of Workplace Burnout Hurts Everyone

 The psychological impact of workplace burnout isn’t just personal—it’s professional, too.
 Burnout leads to: